 How to make the liquid latex mold

-You do not have to be neat about anything that you do beyond the first layer of latex that you put on.
+You do not have to be neat about anything you do beyond the first layer of latex you put on.
 Wrap the gauze onto the duck any way that it will go on.

-Step Seven: Your original Rubber Duckie should come out of the mold easily when the liquid latex is completely dry.
+Step Seven: Your original Rubber Duckie should quickly come out of the mold when the liquid latex is completely dry.
 You might have to take a razor blade and carefully trim any liquid latex away from the bottom of the rubber duck if he is getting caught on it.

-Step Ten: Mix your concrete according to the directions on the bag.
-Spray the inside of your latex mold with a liberal dose of cooking spray.
-Spoon your concrete into the mold, pushing down with a spoon to remove air bubbles as you go, until the mold is full and let dry for 24-hours.
-Your concrete duck statue will pop out of the mold easily after it is dry.
-Spray your mold again with Pam and make another one.
-As long as you are careful not to rip the mold it will last to make lots of concrete duck statues.
+- Spoon your concrete into the mold, pushing down with a spoon to remove air bubbles until the mold is complete, and let dry for 24 hours.
+Your concrete duck statue will easily pop out of the mold after it is dry.

 Conclusion